Despoiled libraries

-The analysis of the files of the Sub-commission on books within the Commission for artistic recovery set up after the Liberation, active from 1945 to 1949, preserved in the National Archives and the Diplomatic Archives, helped identify the importance of spoliations from private or associative libraries.
+The examination of the files of the Sub-commission on books within the Commission for artistic recovery set up after the Liberation, active from 1945 to 1949, held in the National Archives and the Diplomatic Archives, helped identify the importance of spoliations from private or associative libraries.
 In France, at least 5 million pounds were snatched from their owners, mostly Jews, stored in garages or taken to Germany.
 These spoliations concerned several thousand private libraries and several hundred associative libraries.

 despoiled people